Invoice format: Free templates, tips and easy steps

 7. How to pay

-Tell them when the money is due and how they can get it to you.
+Tell your customer when the money is due and how they can pay you.
 Include links for credit card payment, for example, or account details for bank transfers.

-You can give yourself a head start by setting up templates for specific types of jobs, or certain customers – with a lot of the details already filled out.
+You can give yourself a head start by setting up templates for specific types of jobs or for certain customers, with many of the details already filled out.

 Keep your invoices simple (and short)